 During the Event:

 - Provide context – people will come and go, so reset yourself a few times, do recaps, etc. Make it convenient content-wise whether people are there for the whole segment or just drop in and out.
 Offer it constantly, “Hey, if you’re just joining us, welcome to our Facebook Live.
 We are currently speaking about the price of rice in china and we’ve just covered the cost of wheat in Ghana”.
+Someone tuning in 5 minutes before, 15 minutes into, and 5 minutes before it ends should all believe they got their in time and got value.

 - Don’t focus on being perfect, focus on being authentic.